 Ultimately, after it has managed to bake fattier foods and is cleaned and maintained properly, your cast-irons cooking surface will become smoother and slicker, more non-stick, and will even be able to cook foods like pancakes and eggs.

 So after the initial few months of baking and cooking on your cast iron, you will want to ensure the seasoning of your cast iron is in fact building up a natural non-stick shiny Patina.
-If not season again.
+If not season again or for best results use a different pan for those tricky recipes.

 One-Pot Cooking Rocks